-It is assumed that the network utilizes a reserve listen and go transmission protocol along the multihop route from the source to the destination [9].
-The transmitter first senses the channel.
-It only begins the transmission if the channel is idle.
-If the channel is busy, it delays the transmission.
-A careful study in [9] found that the protocol is still vulnerable to interference for various distances between the transmitter and the interferers.
-Therefore, we consider a modification based on the inclusion of request to send (RTS) and clear to send (CTS) messages before the transmission phase.
-That is to say, the transmitter awaits the reception of the CTS message before commencing with packet transmission.
+It is assumed that the network utilizes a modified version of the reserve listen and go transmission protocol along the multihop route from the source to the destination [10].
+The modification is based on the inclusion of request to send (RTS) and clear to send (CTS) messages before the transmission phase, where the transmitter awaits the reception of the CTS message before commencing with packet transmission [8].
 This reduces the possibility of interference from other network transmissions.
 Nonetheless, interference may still occur.
-The interferers whose distance to the destination is greater than the distance between the source and the destination may contribute to the interference.
+The interference between the source and the destination may contribute to the interference.
 Assuming constant p.s.d.
-S for all interferers, the interference can be described by where $d{\rm I}$ is the distance between the destination and the interferers and c is a constant indicating the number of interferers (we let, c=6).
+S for all interferences, the interference can be described by where $d_I$ is the distance between the destination and the interferers and c is a constant indicating the number of interferers (we let, c = 6).
 As there are multiple interferers, a Gaussian interference with p.s.d.
 I(f), is considered.
-The signal to interference plus noise ratio (SINR) is shown in Figure 1 and Figure 2, when the distance between the source and the destination is d=1 km and d=2 km, respectively.
-The transmit p.s.d. is S=105 dB re μ Pa per kHz.
-It can be seen that in both cases the SINR decreases as the distance to the interferers decreases from $d{\rm I}=2d$, to $d{\rm I}=1.75d$, and $d{\rm I}=1.5d$.
-In addition, it can be observed that the preferred operating frequency $f_o(d)$ is lower when the source and the destination are farther apart, and that it depends on the amount of interference.
+The signal to interference plus noise ratio (SINR) is illustrated in Figure 1, when the distance between the source and the destination is d = 1.5 km.
+The transmit p.s.d. is S = 105 dB re μPa per kHz.
+It can be seen that in both cases the SINR decreases as the distance to the interferers decreases from $d_I = 2d$ , to $d_I = 1.75d$ , and $d_I = 1.5d$ .

-$$I(f) \approx \frac{cS}{A(d{\rm L}f)}$$ (5)
+$$I(f) \approx \frac{cS}{A(d{\rm L}f)} \tag{5}$$